On an average 10-20% adolescents throughout the world suffer from mental health problems.

 The interventions used to tackle mental health issues among the youth have been primary, targeted and clinical.
 Primary interventions are aimed to be offered to all children, adolescents and families.
 The targeted interventions are planned for at-risk families while clinical treatments are offered for some psychiatric disorders, example- pharmacological (Paton, 1996; 1998).
 In the present day, there arises the need to apply these interventions in every school, college and university.
 Hence a lot of stigma still needs to be fought and mental health workers need to create a lot more awareness for the possible reduction in mental health problems faced by the youth.

-About the Author: Ms. Sadhika Bhardwaj is a Child Psychologist, Counsellor, Graduate Member of MBPsS, Researcher specialized Child Psychologist. she has a lot of first hand experience in dealing with children, teenagers, adolescents and young adults. she is interned in the corporate sector, a university and a learning center while studying for my Bachelors. she has also worked as a Research Assistant, Teaching Assistant and a full-time volunteer while studying for my Masters in the UK. she is an avid researcher and have done some poster presentations, written and published articles and papers. she is also a graduate member of the British Psychological Society (BPS).
-Since the past year I have been counseling and offering affordable therapy to people of all ages.
+Ms. Sadhika Bhardwaj, is a Child Psychologist, Counsellor, Graduate Member of MBPsS, Researcher specialized Child Psychologist. she has a lot of first hand experience in dealing with children, teenagers, adolescents and young adults. she is interned in the corporate sector, a university and a learning center while studying for my Bachelors. she has also worked as a Research Assistant, Teaching Assistant and a full-time volunteer while studying for my Masters in the UK. she is an avid researcher and have done some poster presentations, written and published articles and papers. she is also a graduate member of the British Psychological Society (BPS).
+She has been counseling and offering affordable therapy to people of all ages.